OpenDataServices/ocds-metrics-analysis/docs/how-to/query.rst

    12
    {'answer': 'dislike'}

-This is however a touch inconvenient; you have to know what all the other dimensions are and specifically exclude them.
+This is however inconvenient; you have to know what all the other dimensions are and specifically exclude them.
 Fortunately there is an easier way to  do this - let's get a new Observation List object and try again.

 .. code-block:: python